cinp/docs/README.rst

 Method::

-  The Method that was sent in the request.
+  The Verb that was sent in the request.

 Type::